Icehawk78/Kardashev/Rules_pictures.md

 Phase 2: Exploration

 In this phase, the winner of the exploration rights chooses where and how to explore space.
-They must place the tile on an unexplored space.
+The tile must be placed on an unexplored space.
 Exploration must be done in the blue zone until there are 3 or fewer blue spaces left unexplored.

-If you place a destroyed planet tile, you may collect any resource from the bank.
-A destroyed planet tile is impassable to any player.
+The player may choose to place the tile with either side face up.
+If the player places a destroyed planet tile, they may collect any resource from the bank.

 Phase 3:  Actions